-Or why did it succeed where billions of dollars spent didn't?
+Or why is vaping making it where billions of dollars haven't?
 What's the idea behind electronic cigarette that made it so powerful?

 Even the most conservative estimates admit supremacy of electronic cigarette as a means to quit tobacco.
-I mean for quit real, not just for a day or week.
+I mean to quit for real, not just for a day or week.
 According to their calculation, success of e-cigarette surpasses that of NRTs by 100%.

-Also, when it comes to e-cig success and effectiveness, we may include smokers who combine their tobacco habit with their newly acquired e-cig use.
+Also, when it comes to e-cig success, we may include smokers who combine their tobacco habit with their newly acquired e-cig use.
 There's much good to be said about reducing your tobacco consumption and combustion.
 The benefits go through the roof!
-And arent released into the air as harmful substances (smile).
+And aren't released into the air as harmful substances.

 That's how I call all those places on the internet and elsewhere publishing excessive nonsense that comes down to quit or die.
 In most cases, they seem to be started by a non-smoker, who normally doesn't really understand anything about the whole issue, except that s/he can't stand smoke(rs).